eliasylonen/genuichat/README.md

 - **Stage 2:** Increase speed.

 ## Todo
-- Improve API key requesting UI, refactor to support multiple LLM providers
-- Add Groq support
+- Improve UI generation steps, especially the first one (planning what to show)
 - Max one in-flight generation process at a time
-- Improve UI generation steps, especially the first one (planning what to show)
 - Button loading state
 - Generate select boxes and other input elements
 - UI regeneration on new messages